brooklynrail/brooklynrail-platform/content/events/2022/03/time-life-mungo-thomson.md

 ---
-title: "Time Life: Mungo Thomson"
+title: "Mungo Thomson: Time Life"
 deck: Featuring Thomson and Andrew Woolbright
-summary: Artist Mungo Thomson joins Rail contributor Andrew Woolbright for a conversation.
+summary: Artist Mungo Thomson joins Rail Editor-at-Large Andrew Woolbright for a conversation.
 We conclude with a poetry reading by Joshua Mehigan.
 people:
   - person: mungo-thompson